rbuckton/graphmodel/docs/graphObject.md

      */
     deleteCategory(category: GraphCategory): boolean;
     /**
+     * Determines whether the object has the specified property or has a category that defines the specified property.
+     */
+    has(key: string | GraphProperty): boolean;
+    /**
      * Determines whether the object has the specified property.
      */
-    has(key: string | GraphProperty): boolean;
+    hasOwn(property: GraphProperty): boolean;
     /**
      * Gets the value for the specified property.
      */